ThePhD/ThePhD.github.io/_posts/2018-12-03-The San Diego Aftermath.md

 ⚔️ - ️**Exactly 2/3rds majority, but held back in EWGI for another round**

 This paper was seen before about 2 years ago, and then some 6ish years ago before that.
-It made it through EWGI with the exact definition of a 2/3rds majority, but as the chair gets to decide what is consensus he said it's alright but needs to come back to EWGI with additional motivation and examples so this does not end up back in EWG to die a death it's already died twice.
+It made it through EWGI with the exact definition of a 2/3rds majority.
+But, as the chair gets to decide what is consensus, JF Bastien said it's alright but needs to come back to EWGI with additional motivation and examples so this does not end up back in EWG to die a death it has already died twice.

 So, I'm rewriting the paper to be a huge cleanup of callables and `std::overload` for C++!
 It'll take some work but I think making a holistic package of things that clean up the standard's way of handling functions and disparate things that should be put into overload is a good idea for this paper.